 Things to do at Shirleys Bay

-Shirleys Bay is great for outdoor recreational activities, including hiking, boating, cycling, birdwatching and picnicking.
+Shirleys Bay is great for outdoor recreational activities, including hiking, boating, cycling, birding and picnicking.
 During the winter, the bay area offers cross-country skiing, snowshoeing and ice fishing.

-Shirleys Bay is part of a series of wetlands and uplands, and is one of the Ottawa Valley’s most diverse and undeveloped wild areas.
+Shirleys Bay is one of the Ottawa Valley’s most diverse and undeveloped wild areas.
 These habitats support a variety of plants and animals, some of which are rare and regionally significant.
 Shirleys Bay forms part of an important bird migration route along the Ottawa River, a migration gateway for Canada’s arctic and boreal birds.
 More than 270 bird species have been seen in the Shirleys Bay area over the years.
-With over seven kilometres of accessible trails and two recreational paths, this area is a great spot for birding.
+With over seven kilometres of accessible trails and two multi-use pathways, this area is a great spot for birding.